nchain-innovation/overlay-network/docs/Configuration.md

 ```

 ## [dynamic_config]
-This provides detials for the `Application` to obtain it's dynamic configuration.
+This provides details for the `Application` to obtain it's dynamic configuration.
+The dynamic configuration stores:
+* `client_id` - for the Financing Service
+* `wif` - for the Application Key

 ``` TOML
 [dynamic_config]